If you’re teaching remotely, we’ve assembled an Implementation Notes page that makes specific recommendations for in-person v. remote instruction.

 Students learn about table methods, which allow them to order, filter, and build columns to extend the animals table.

 - Defining Functions

-Students discover functions as an abstraction over a programming pattern, and are introduced to a structured approach to building them called the Design Recipe.
+Students discover that they can make their own functions and are introduced to a structured approach to building them called the Design Recipe.